Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 that happened in Houyhnhnm computing systems.
 And her conclusion was that
-while Houyhnhnms computing systems certainly could express large builds, they didn't possess a "build system" separate and distinguished from their normal development system;
+while Houyhnhnms computing systems certainly could express large builds, they didn't possess a “build system” separate and distinguished from their normal development system;
-rather their "build system" was simply to use their regular development system at the meta-level, while respecting certain common constraints usually enforced on meta-programs.
+rather their “build system” was simply to use their regular development system at the meta-level, while respecting certain common constraints usually enforced on meta-programs.